angelapopa/UIBK-703602-Compiler-Construction/feedback.md

   Take them out or at least suppress them for release builds.
   Or introduce a logging mechanism with tunable log level.

+- **embrace out-of-source builds:**
+  Most build systems, like CMake, are made for out-of-source builds.
+  This means that all auto-generated files go into the build directory.
+  Nothing should be written to your source directly while building and testing.

 ## Assignment 1

 - Your parser should not accept input which does not conform to the input grammar.